Is Big Law Dying?

 What is the future?
 We believe that virtual firms and specialized boutiques represent the future.
 Firms with low overheads and highly skilled and specialized professionals that can instantly come together to address client’s needs.

-[Mahany & Ertl is a boutique tax and fraud litigation firm.
-We offer the best talent, wonderful service and alternative fees.
-For more information, contact managing partner Brian Mahany at (414) 704-6731 (direct).
+[Mahany Law is a national boutique whistleblower and anti fraud litigation firm.
+We offer the incredible talent, wonderful service, a global research and alternative fees.
+For more information, contact Brian Mahany online, by email or phone at .

 Interested in working with us?
-We welcome BigLaw refugees that desire an environment where they can control their practices, work remotely and team with other very high quality lawyers.
-We concentrate in fraud, tax and corporate litigation.
-If you have what it takes, give us a call. ]
+We welcome BigLaw refugees that desire an environment where they can control their practices, work remotely and team with other very high quality lawyers.]